isomerpages/govtech-stp/_travellers-from-indonesia/00d-rgl-apply-now.md

       <td><a href="https://eservices.ica.gov.sg/STO"><img src="/images/qr-rglapp.png" alt="https://eservices.ica.gov.sg/STO" title="https://eservices.ica.gov.sg/STO" style="width:75%;"></a></td>
     </tr>
     <tr>
       <td colspan="2">Please note that the processing of the application can take up to 7 days (excluding the day of application).
-You are encouraged to apply for the SafeTravel Pass as early as possible, factoring in the time necessary for pre-departure measures.
+You are encouraged to apply for the SafeTravel Pass as early as possible, factoring in the time necessary for pre-departure measures.<br/>
-        <p>Note: Changes to the Controlled Itinerary after submission of the final copy should be kept to the minimum.
+        Note: Changes to the Controlled Itinerary after submission of the final copy should be kept to the minimum.
 For any <b>re-submission</b> of Controlled Itinerary , please email them to <a href="COVID_SafeTravelEnquiries@mti.gov.sg">COVID_SafeTravelEnquiries@mti.gov.sg</a>.
-Please include the approved SafeTravel Pass reference number and documents on hand for submission, and ensure that the amendments from the controlled itinerary are in accordance with the stipulated guidelines.  </p>
+Please include the approved SafeTravel Pass reference number and documents on hand for submission, and ensure that the amendments from the controlled itinerary are in accordance with the stipulated guidelines.
       </td>
     </tr>
   </tbody>